-Disclosure module Data verified Verification standard Please explain Global water withdrawal, consumption, and discharge are verified annually.
+Disclosure module Data verified Verification standard Please explain W1 Current state Global water withdrawal, consumption, and discharge are verified annually.
 These verified data points are included in W1.2b.
-Verification for water withdrawal, consumption, and discharge volumes is conducted annually as part of our sustainability management process and the results are also included in our annual sustainability report, which is publicly available.
+ISAE 3000 Verification for water withdrawal, consumption, and discharge volumes is conducted annually as part of our sustainability management process and the results are also included in our annual sustainability report, which is publicly available.